-Operations in the U.S are subject to the U.S. federal tax rate of 35 percent and various state-level taxes.
-Effective January 1, 2018, the U.S. federal corporate tax rate will be reduced from 35 percent to 21 percent.
+Operations in the U.S. are subject to the U.S. federal tax rate of 21 percent and various state-level taxes.
 Operations in China are subject to the Chinese tax rate of 25 percent.
 Operations in Indonesia are subject to tax at a rate of 40 percent as governed by each project's PSC.